Sherifady99/Shark-boy-and-Lava-Girl-Quest/README.md

 We decided on the following 2 hypothesis:
 Hypothesis 1: Provoked shark attacks are more fatal than unprovoked.
-Hypothesis 2: Great white sharks are the most fatal species
+Hypothesis 2: Great white sharks are the most fatal species.